 Calahonda beach, Nerja, Andalusia.
 Located on the Costa del Sol Nerja is famous for its clear warm water, sandy beaches, seafood restaurants and the caves.
 It’s a perfect holiday place for those who wants to escape bustling and crowded Malaga and Marbella and go more local and off-the-beaten-track on the Costa del Sol.

 Guggenheim museum, Bilbao, the Basque country.
 Spain it is not only amazing cathedrals, fortresses, alcazars and Gaudi modern architecture buildings became an important tourist attraction in the country.
-Gugenheim museum is one of the most recognizable symbols of modern Bilbao and one of the most interesting building in Spain.
-Not to forget Bilbao and the Basque county in general is a gourmand’s paradise; famous pintxos (snacks), wine, seafood, meat and delicious desserts all you need to enjoy this city even more.
+Guggenheim museum is one of the most recognizable symbols of modern Bilbao and one of the most interesting building in Spain.
+Not to forget Bilbao and the Basque county in general is a gourmand’s paradise; famous pintxos (snacks), wine, seafood, meat and delicious desserts all you need to enjoy this city and even more.
+You can spend two days in Bilbao or the whole week there are more than enough things to do and see here to keep you busy.

 Sagrada Familia, Barcelona, Catalonia.
-Probably one of the best known buildings in the world.
+Probably one of the best known buildings in the world and one of the most interesting and mysterious buildings of Catalan Modernism style.
 The construction works started in 1882 and it’s still remains unfinished but even though the cathedral is absolutely stunning so different from any other cathedral, temple or church in the world, a unique masterpiece of Gaudi’s imagination.

 La Gomera island, the Canary islands.
 La Gomera is the greenest island of the archipelago it has mild climate you can enjoy it all year around.
 It’s a real paradise for hiking lovers; here you’ll find 600km of hiking trails all over the island through National parks, along the coast, over the hills, across banana plantations.
 Interesting fact before the Spanish came here locals used whistling sounds for communication till now whistle plays an important communicative role here.